pvdvreede/pagechanger/README.md

       - name: <name of the set>
         criteria: <string or reg ex that must be present in the file for it to be processed>
+        exceptions:
+        - <list of filenames (without paths) that match the criteria but you want to ignore explicitly>
         remove:
             - <reg ex to remove from line>